simplysuperb-dev/blog/_posts/2024-04-19-laravel-10-plus-unit-test-custom-validation-rule.markdown

 author: itodorova
 ---

 This post covers one of the ways you can test custom validation rules in Laravel.
 It assumes you're running a Laravel version no older than 10.x.
 I prefer this way of testing as it's the cleanest and more concise of others you can find online.

 I will be using the custom rule provided in the official documentation:

-{% highlight php %}
+{% highlight php linenos %}
 // ./app/Rules/Uppercase.php
 <?php